rrryuutei/Diall-Coop/README.md

 ● Show an X button in the top left corner
 ○ Clicking the x button will delete the recording
 ● Show an input for the user to enter a title
 ○ Title can be 40 characters max, adjust input field size vertically so the full title is shown without overflowing off the screen.
 ● Show a send it button
 ○ User must enter a title before being able to click send button ■ Once a user clicks the send button
-● If the user was brought from the search page then save the username on the video as the therapist they asked the question else put it as “anonymous”.
+● If the user was brought from the search page then save the username on the video as the therapist asked the question else put it as “anonymous”.
-● If the user was brought into the page by clicking the ask button on the nav bar, then the therapist name should be “anonymous”.
+● If the user was brought to the page by clicking the Ask button on the nav bar, then the therapist's name should be “anonymous”.
 ● Video should be saved and displayed at the top of the watch page.
 ● Users should be brought to the watch page.